Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - Against the spread, West Virginia is 3-2-0 this year.

-- West Virginia's games this season have eclipsed the over/under one time in five opportunities (20%).
+- West Virginia's games this season have gone over the total in one out of five opportunities (20%).

-- When West Virginia scores more than 17.4 points, it is 2-2 against the spread and 2-2 overall.
+- West Virginia is 2-2 against the spread and 2-2 overall in games when it scores more than 17.4 points.

-- West Virginia is 2-2 against the spread and 2-2 overall when the team amasses over 314.8 yards.
+- In games that West Virginia totals over 314.8 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Mountaineers have nine turnovers this season, equal to the number of takeaways for the Bears.
+- This season the Mountaineers have turned the ball over nine times, while the Bears have forced 9 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.